Jerome4star/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide I'm making this repository as proof of being able to learn something completely new!
+I'm making this repository as proof of being able to learn something completely new!
 I'm able to push myself and control what I do in terms of time management and behavioral management.
 I ran into a few problems with pushing new commits and feature branches into the main branch.
 The problems were a bit frusturating but I was able to eventually figure it out.
 I learned a lot of new terminology and the git flow process(still learning this.)

 ## Installation